ling-xiao-chen/ling-xiao-chen.github.io/_publications/2025-08-01-Celebrity.md

 authors: "Chen, Lingxiao"
 keywords: ["nationalism", "celebrity politics", "symbolic boundaries", "public opinion"]
 abstract: >
-  How do ordinary people in authoritarian states interpret nationalist messages in everyday life?
-While research has shown how nationalism is reproduced through routine practices, less is known about how audiences interpret, adapt to, or resist official messages—and why.
-This study examines China’s entertainment industry, where the state co-opts celebrities to amplify nationalism and audiences interpret these performances to draw boundaries of national belonging.
-Using a national survey of Chinese citizens (N=2,211), I show that nationalism is a salient criterion in public evaluations of celebrity image.
-Drawing on 55 in-depth interviews, I develop a typology of audience orientations toward celebrity nationalism shaped by two key factors: individuals’ media repertoires and lived experience of exclusion from the national community.
-These orientations reveal that popular nationalism persists not only through internalized conviction but also by strategies such as pragmatic compliance, resignation, and subtle dissent.
-By highlighting how people’s routine engagement with celebrity culture normalizes nationalist cues in everyday life, the study explains how nationalism endures even when ideological commitment is weak.
-Grounded in the Chinese case, the findings advance debates on cultural governance, propaganda reception, and symbolic boundary-making in authoritarian contexts.
+  How do citizens in authoritarian contexts interpret everyday nationalist messages?
+Existing research shows that nationalism is reproduced through routine practices, yet less is known about how audiences interpret, adapt to, or resist official messages—and why.
+This study examines China’s entertainment industry, where the state co-opts celebrities to amplify nationalist cues, and audiences interpret these performances to draw boundaries of national belonging.
+A national survey of internet users (N=2,211) indicates that nationalist norms carry high salience in public evaluations of celebrities, while revealing systematic heterogeneity across groups.
+Drawing on 55 in-depth interviews, I develop a typology of audience orientations shaped by two intersecting dimensions: individuals’ primary information repertoires and lived experience of exclusion from the national “we.”
+These orientations reveal that surface-level support for nationalist narratives can stem from divergent boundary-work logics, ranging from emotional compensation for marginalization to pragmatic compliance to subtle dissent.
+By highlighting how engagement with celebrity culture normalizes nationalist cues, the study argues that nationalism endures not only through internalized conviction but also as a taken-for-granted aspect of everyday life, even where its ideological pull is weak.
+Grounded in the Chinese case, the findings advance debates on cultural governance, propaganda reception, and symbolic boundary-making in authoritarian settings.
 ---